-Ryanair will fly to the "ghost" airport in Castellón
+Ryanair will fly to Castellón's "ghost" airport

 The work has been challenged from the beginning.
 Firstly because there was no need for such an airport on the east coast of Spain, an area well served by the airports Valencia, Barcelona and Alicante.
 Secondly, the project was not in compliance with international airline rules and some money was paid until it received the operating permit.
 Third, there is a massive, tall statue near the only runway serving the airport.